Career Pathways Pilot

 Pilot overview

-The Career Pathways Pilot 2023-2025 aims to support employers to build their capacity to develop the leadership potential of employees with disability.
+the Career Pathways Pilot 2023–2025 was an 18-month initiative funded by the Australian Government Department of Social Services.
+The program supported employers to build their capacity to develop the leadership potential of employees with disability.

-Australian Disability Network is conducting the pilot in partnership with the Business Council of Australia (BCA).
-Four BCA members are participating in the 18-month program: Coles Group, Compass Group Australia, Kmart & Target Australia and Woolworths Group.
+Australian Disability Network delivered the pilot in partnership with the Business Council of Australia (BCA), with four major retail employers participating: Coles Group, Compass Group Australia, Kmart & Target Australia and Woolworths Group.

-The program is co-designed to be mutually beneficial for the employers and people with disability and will be scalable for other Australian employers to replicate.
+The program was co-designed to be mutually beneficial for the employers and people with disability and is scalable for other Australian employers to replicate.

 Employer partners